Kraymer/F-dotfiles/README.md

 > **/ɛfdɒtfaɪlz/** :
 >
-> *n.
-Full-fledged-Über-Clean-Kraymer dotfiles.* An opiniated dotfiles organization scheme based on stow.
+> *n.* stands for *Full-fledged-Über-Clean-Kraymer dotfiles.* An opiniated dotfiles organization scheme based on stow.
 Highest priorities are ease of maintenance and deployment on both Linux and OS X.